joshuacox/dwd/README.md

 make temp
 ```

-and you should be able to install a drupal site using the password you just gave,
+and you should be able to install a wp site using the password you just gave,
 ```
-mysqlhost=mysql   # this is because of the docker linking magic mysqluser=drupal database=drupal
+mysqlhost=mysql   # this is because of the docker linking magic mysqluser=wpdbuser database=wpdb
 db_password=dbpass # The One You Supplied Earlier
 ```